yarihate/studio/README.md

 To get started, take a look at src/app/page.tsx.

+## Key Concepts

+*   **Genkit AI:** This is the framework used to create and manage the AI-powered features.
+It helps define "flows" (like extracting scenes from a script) that communicate with the AI model in a structured way.
+Think of it as the backend logic for your AI tasks.
+*   **GEMINI\_API\_KEY:** This is your personal access key to use Google's Gemini AI models.
+It authenticates your application's requests, proving you have permission to use the AI.
+Genkit uses this key to make calls to the Gemini model.

 ## Running Locally

 To run this project on your local machine, follow these steps.